antzGames/Godot-Universal-Settings-Plugin/README.md

 ![supported](https://github.com/user-attachments/assets/50653a74-9f73-414d-a7ae-6e32fec8f5f2)

-Mobile renderer `Window Mode`, `Window Resolution` and `VSync` settings not supported if running on Android or iOS, otherwise it is supported.
+Mobile renderer's `Window Mode`, `Window Resolution` and `VSync` settings not supported if running on Android or iOS, otherwise it is supported.

 ## Why Use This Plugin